Golden Raindrops®

 Malus x 'Schmidtcutleaf'

 Golden Raindrops® (Malus x 'Schmidtcutleaf') is a tree suited to the Colorado Front Range, rated "Not Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 15–20 ft tall and 15–20 ft wide, and needs low to medium water.
-Fireblight susceptibility — choose disease-resistant cultivars.
+It matures to about 15–20 ft tall and 15–20 ft wide, needs low to medium water, and prefers full sun.
+Fireblight susceptibility, choose disease-resistant cultivars.

 Photos